Pep-Calc Microsoft Excel Add-In

 Dim Json As Object

-If property = "iso" Then
+If prop = "iso" Then

 Set Json = getJson("/peptide/iso", sequence, nTerm, cTerm, "")